Up Close & Personal [vol. I]: 5 Things I've Learned From Battling Social Anxiety

 • I hated being the center of attention

-I’m extremely proud of the fact that I can look at this list and honestly say that I don’t deal with a lot of these issues anymore; my social anxiety has gotten a lot better.
-While it’s still triggered to a certain degree at times, I have a lot more control over it, and I don’t let it impact my life or my relationships.
+I’m extremely proud of the fact that I can that my social anxiety has gotten a lot better.
+While it’s still triggered at times, I have a lot more control over it, and I don’t let it impact my life or my relationships.
 I’m living proof that it gets better, and you can live a normal life; you just need to put in the work.
 If self-help isn’t successful for you, I recommend talking to someone; seek therapy if needed.
 Don’t let it hold you back from living your best life.

 2. Avoiding social situations actually made my social anxiety worse